KrumaKruma/Fingerprint/README.md

 # Fingerprint
-The module fingerprint can be used for computation of overlap matrix based fingerprints.
-The fingerprint vector are the eigenvalues of the overlap matrix which is itself constructed by gaussian type orbitals.
+The module fingerprint can be used for the computation of overlap matrix based fingerprints.
+The fingerprint vector contains the eigenvalues of the overlap matrix which is itself constructed from gaussian type orbitals.
 More detailed information can be found in [[1]](#1) and [[2]](#2).
 The fingerprint can be calculated for periodic structures (src/fp_for_crystals.f90) or for clusters (src/fp_for_clusters.f90).
-The main difference in the calculation is that in the cluster version the unit cell vectors are set to zero.
+For the calculation of non-periodic systems the lattice vectors (alat) have to be set to zero.
+For periodic systems the matrix alat contains columnwise the lattice vectors.

 ## Periodic Version
-The periodic version (src/fp_for_crystals.f90) is a toy program to calculate the fingerprint of an LiAL-hydrate crystal.
-If only the fingerprint without the derivative shall be calculated please set only_fp = .true., otherwise also the derivative of the fingerprint will be calculated and written to files.
-Compiling this version can be done the following way:
+The periodic version (src/fp_for_crystals.f90) is a template program to calculate the fingerprint of an Alanate crystal.
+If only the fingerprint without the derivative shall be calculated please set only_fp = .true., otherwise also the derivative of the fingerprint will be calculated and written into a file.
+Compiling this version can be done in the following way:
 ```bash
 mkdir build
 cd build